Sunday, 15 June 2008

-In the morning we collected a plateful of cherries form the adjoining site to improve our muesli, and while we were munching it we formed the idea of having a day off in this splendid place.
+In the morning we collected a plateful of cherries from the adjoining site to improve our muesli, and while we were munching, we formed the idea of having a day off in this splendid place.
 We felt slightly the worse for wear after yesterday’s vicissitudes and my blisters needed looking after.

 The first thing was coffee at the camping bar, accompanied by a pleasant chat with the young barman, who was from Aix-en-Provence.

 Then we wandered back towards the bridge, through a hillside of olives, and found the centre of the village, which was further up the slope away from the river.
 We had not got that far yesterday.